Spotted hyena: Other competitors

-Other hyena species

 Spotted hyenas dominate other hyena species wherever their ranges overlap.
 Brown hyenas encounter spotted hyenas in the Kalahari, where the brown outnumber the spotted.
 The two species typically encounter each other on carcasses, which the larger spotted species usually appropriate.
 Sometimes, brown hyenas will stand their ground and raise their manes while emitting growls.
 This usually has the effect of seemingly confusing spotted hyenas, which will act bewildered, though they will occasionally attack and maul their smaller cousins.
 Similar interactions have been recorded between spotted and striped hyenas in the Serengeti.